-Discrimination, and especially intersectional discrimination, appear to influence sleep, mental, and physical health.
-The relationship between discrimination and poorer mental and physical health has been established amongst populations such as women, racial and ethnic minorities, and members of LGBTQ+ groups.
-For instance, discrimination can harm wellbeing, increase distress and mental illness symptoms, elevate risk for a wide variety of physical illnesses and conditions, and undermine general indicators of health.3031 Consider also the ways that poor and marginalized groups inhabit less desirable neighborhoods.
-The overlap of all social deter-minants of health and feeling safe and secure in particular are likely to impact sleep.
-Recently, lack of sleep and less functionality during the daytime have been identified as integral aspects of the cycle of discrimination, stress, and overall mental and physical health.32
+Similarly discrimination, and intersectional discrimination in particular, appear to influence sleep, mental, and physical health.
+The relationship between discrimination amongst populations such as women, racial and ethnic minorities, and members of the LGBTQ+ groups with poorer mental and physical health has been established.
+For instance, discrimination can harm wellbeing, increase distress and mental illness symptoms, elevate risk for a wide variety of physical illnesses and conditions, and undermine general indicators of health.
+3031 Recently, the lack of sleep and less functionality during the daytime have been identified as integral aspects of the cycle of discrimination, stress, and overall mental and physical health.